Junxiao-Liao/Mini-Scheme/ts-impl/README.md

 ## Testing Structure

-The project uses Jest for testing, with separate test suites for each module:
+The project uses Jest for testing, with separate test suites for each module.

 ## Development Setup